Here’s everything you need to know about whether you can use an extension cord with your space heater.

 Extension cords usually can’t handle high current

-Extension cords are oftentimes meant to handle lower amounts of current.
+Cheap extension cords are oftentimes designed to handle lower amounts of current.

 Medium-sized space heaters draw around 1,500 watts and 12.5 or more amps.
 That is what most extension cords can barely handle.
 The rating for your extension cord could be anything between 10-15A.